-See [Figure 1: Logic diagram](#) and [Table 1: Signal names](#) for a brief overview of the signals connected to this device.
+See [Figure 1: Logic diagram](#), and [Table 1](#), for a brief overview of the signals connected to this device.

-2.1 Address inputs (A0-A18)
+2.1 Address inputs (A0-A17)

-The address inputs select the cells in the memory array to access during bus read operations.
-During bus write operations they control the commands sent to the command interface of the internal state machine.
+The Address inputs select the cells in the memory array to access during Bus Read operations.
+During Bus Write operations they control the commands sent to the command interface of the Program/Erase controller.